 When a control-flow graph is being displayed in the overview window, clicking a basic block displays its corresponding GIMPLE representation in the GIMPLE tree view.
 The root node of each tree is a statement from the corresponding basic block rendered in a C-like syntax.
-The tree generated is a visual representation of the attributes and operands for the selected GIMPLE node, as previously discussed in Section 2.
+The tree generated is a visual representation of the attributes and operands for the selected GIMPLE node, as previously discussed in Chapter 2.
 Non-leaf nodes are GIMPLE attributes or operands that have at least one pointer to another node, whereas leaf nodes represent nodes that have no pointers to other nodes.
 The tree view is useful as it visualizes the ordering of operands in each node and also lets the developer know what attributes apply to a particular node.
-This is invaluable when using macros such as TREE\OPERAND, which programmatically dissect tree nodes, inside GCC transformations.
+This is invaluable when using macros such as TREE_OPERAND, which programmatically dissect tree nodes, inside GCC transformations.

 Clicking a node in the GIMPLE tree view expands that node, showing its children.
-Each non-leaf child node can then be expanded, in the same manner, until the desired information is found.
+Each nonleaf child node can then be expanded, in the same manner, until the desired information is found.
 Initially, clicking a basic block caused the GIMPLE trees to be created for all statements in the basic block.
 This meant recursively visiting each node in each tree in the selected basic block, creating the visual objects at each step along the way.
-Although this worked for most basic blocks, as Figure 8 shows, larger basic blocks were simply too large to be rendered in their entirety.
+Although this worked for most basic blocks, as Figure 4.4 shows, larger basic blocks were simply too large to be rendered in their entirety.
+Furthermore, due to the size of the GIMPLE, medium to large sized basic blocks were taking a noticeable amount of time to render.